I wrote a first impression post on this palette (link here), now here’s the review!

 All in one palette for a versatile neutral look.

-Dark skin friendly because the dark colours actually show up on darker skin tones.
+Tanned skin friendly because the dark colours actually show up on tanned skin tones.

 Slim and travel friendly.